42Gears Support for Microsoft 365

 - Certificate Based Authentication: Only Federated accounts can support client certificate based authentication.

-Challenges of Office 365
+Challenges of Microsoft 365

-Office 365 is, undoubtedly, a great tool for organizations to ensure team collaboration and empower employees with efficient office tools and apps that can be monitored/updated in real time.
+Microsoft 365 is, undoubtedly, a great tool for organizations to ensure team collaboration and empower employees with efficient office tools and apps that can be monitored/updated in real time.
 However, there are some challenges on this path.

 - Presence of mobile devices, specially in BYOD scenarios, poses many challenges, such as corporate data protection, containerization and remote wipe.